frederickf/bqpjs/README.md

  AND | Plus sign | `+` | `A + B`
  OR | Tilde | `~` | `A ~ B`
  NOT | Minus sign | `-` | `A + B - C`

-## Not Features...yet

-### Exact vs partial matching
-BQPJS doesn't currently provide a way for the end-user to communicate if they would like exact or partial matches.